 Cataracts & What to Expect?

-Cataracts occur when the lens in your eyes becomes cloudy.
+Cataracts develop slowly as we age.
+A cataract occurs when the lens in your eyes becomes cloudy.
 This cloudiness makes the light harder to reach the back of your eye.
 For example, objects become blurred, colors become dull and seeing at night becomes difficult.

 If your vision can be corrected with glasses or contacts, then you will be referred to see one of our optometrists.
 If your vision can’t be correct with glasses or contacts, then cataract removal may be the solution.
 Cataract removal is when the doctor removes your clouded lens and replaces it with an artificial lens.
 Intraocular Lens (IOLs) is another name for artificial lenses.